yusanshi/news-recommendation/README.md

 # Train and save checkpoint into `checkpoint/{model_name}/` directory
 python3 src/train.py
 # Load latest checkpoint and evaluate on the test set
-# This will also generate prediction file `data/test/prediction.txt`
 python3 src/evaluate.py

-# or

-chmod +x run.sh
-./run.sh
 ```

 You can visualize metrics with TensorBoard.